 One of the biggest obstacles to the action and solutions we need to protect our oceans is a lack of understanding.
 No one fully comprehends what’s going on in the underwater realm.
 One thing we do know: there is a direct link between our health and the health of the oceans — and the oceans are ailing.
 In order to protect and conserve the marine ecosystems and creatures on which our own future depends, it is imperative that we turn our attention to the sea’s engineering species.
 Or more specifically, to the snot of the largest and oldest creatures on Earth.

-With the drone-enabled research innovation known as SnotBot, Ocean Alliance has found a way to collect valuable data from whales without disturbing them in their rightful, natural habitats.
-In partnership with Parley and world-leading drone manufacturer DJI, Ocean Alliance recently completed the second SnotBot research expedition in the Sea of Cortez.
+With the drone-enabled research innovation known as SnotBot®, together with Ocean Alliance and a collaborative team we've found a way to collect valuable data from whales without disturbing them in their rightful, natural habitats.
+Using technology from drone-leading drone manufacturer DJI, Parley SnotBot® completed the second non-invasive whale research expedition in the Sea of Cortez.

 DJI sent a film crew to Mexico to document the expedition.
 Watch the video here:

-Through collaborations with partners such as Parley and DJI, Ocean Alliance has gathered and established the world’s largest global tissue sample collection from a single marine species, sperm whales, and continues to develop and improve benign research tools and techniques.
+Through collaborations with marine experts and technology leaders, the Parley Snotbot® crew has gathered and established the world’s largest global tissue sample collection from a single marine species, sperm whales, and continues to develop and improve benign research tools and techniques.